clearblueskymind/Keto-Friendly-/Recipes/🐟 Salmon-Patties-with-Matzo-Meal.md

 2. Mix until well combined.
 Let sit for 5–10 minutes to allow the matzo meal, chia, and flaxseed to absorb moisture.

-3. Form into 8 equal patties.
+3. Form into 6 equal patties using a heaping 1/2 cup measure for each.
 If the mixture feels too wet to shape, sprinkle in a little more matzo meal or flaxseed, a teaspoon at a time.

 4. Heat a nonstick skillet over medium heat with a portion of the avocado oil.

-5. Fry patties in batches for 3–4 minutes per side, or until golden brown and cooked through.
+5. using the #2 setting on the electric stove, Fry patties in batches of 2 per cast iron skillet, for 5 minutes per side, or until golden brown and cooked through.

 6. Drain briefly on paper towels.
 Serve warm or freeze for later.